Melomario57/Melomario57/README.md

 -👯I enjoy following and meet people who are working in the tech industry.

--✨My next goal is learn the following frameworks: React and node.js.
+-✨My next goal is how to use Javascript.

 ---